Category theory for scientists (Old version): Categories of functors

 Begin by writing a new row, say ``$\smiley$", in the ID column of table $c$.
 For each foreign key column $f\taking c\to c'$, add a row in the ID column of table $c'$ called $``f(\smiley)"$ and record that result (i.e. ``$f(\smiley)$") in the $f$ column of table $c$.
 Repeat as follows: for each table $d$, identify all rows $r$ that have blank cell in column $g\taking d\to e$.
 Add a new row called $``g(r)"$ to table $e$ and record that result in the $(r,g)$ cell of table $d$.

 Here is a concrete example.
 Let $\mcC$ be the following schema:

-Then $yB\taking\mcC\to\Set$ is the following instance
+Then $Y_B\taking\mcC\to\Set$ is the following instance

 We began with a single element in table $B$ and followed the arrows, putting new entries wherever they were required.
 One might call this the {\em schematically implied reference spread} or {\em SIRS} of the element $\smiley$ in table $B$.
+Notice that the table at $A$ is empty, because there are no morphisms $B\to A$.

 \end{example}